 What is Customer Onboarding?

 Customer onboarding is the process of guiding new customers to successfully adopt your product and reach their first meaningful outcome.
-Learn best practices, metrics, and examples.
+Learn best.

 What is Customer Onboarding?